Effective strategies for managing team workload

 Strategy 6

-Team rituals and traditions
+Team rituals and practices

 Measuring effectiveness